n8n-io/n8n-docs/docs/doc2/doc2-with-infor/configuring-sso-in-cloud.md

 **The final step:**

-- Log out of DOC².
+- Log out of DOC²
-- Go back to the burger menu in infor and select the icon you just created.
+- Go back to the burger menu in Infor and select the icon you just created
-- And you are already on the dashboard of DOC².
+- You should then be at the dashboard of DOC²

 ![](/_images/doc2/Sign-in-over-SSO-1024x640.png){ loading=lazy }